stjude-rust-labs/cloud-copy/README.md

 * `az` schemed URLs in the format `az://<account>/<container>/<blob>`.
 * `https` schemed URLs in the format `https://<account>.blob.core.windows.net/<container>/<blob>`.

-If authentication is required, the URL is expected to contain a SAS token in its query parameters.
+If authentication is required, the following environment variables may be set when invoking `cloud-copy`:

+* `AZURE_ACCOUNT_NAME` - the Azure Storage account name to use for authentication.
+* `AZURE_ACCESS_KEY` - the Azure Storage account key to use for authentication.

 #### AWS S3